mkrsteska/Interpretability_in_Machine_Learning/README.md

 # Future work #

 Next steps:
+- restructure the code
+- try out more datasets
 - tuning of hyperparameters
 - implement more complex black-box models
-- try out more datasets
+- assemble the main results in one report